LappiLappland/j0e_injector/README.md

 ***ONLY USE THIS FOR REALLY HUGE AMOUNT OF MISSIONS.***
 ***YOU DON'T NEED IT OTHERWISE.***
+### Revive distance in 2D

+By default distance is calculated in 3D space, so distance between body and reviver height is included.
+This may cause big problems if body appears in the air (or somewhere unreachable, like a tree) making player permamently dead.

+2D distance ignores height difference allowing to revive people stuck in the air as long as you stay under them.
+This may also create problem if body appears on the roof of a building, because player on the first floor can revive that body.

 ## j0e_revive modifications
 This app uses modified version of j0e_revive.